 Philip A Goduti

-Philip A. Goduti, Jr. is a writer, teacher and Kennedy expert.
+Philip A. Goduti, Jr. is a writer and teacher of history.
 His first book "Kennedy’s Kitchen Cabinet and the Pursuit of Peace: The Shaping of American Foreign Policy, 1961-1963" was published by McFarland and Co., Inc. in 2009.
 His second book, entitled "Robert F. Kennedy and the Shaping of Civil Rights, 1960-1964," was published in 2013 also by McFarland.
 His most recent book titled "RFK and MLK: Visions of Hope, 1963-1968" is out in 2017.

 In addition to the above books Goduti has written articles for magazines and newspapers.
 He recently published an article entitled “The Young President” in the magazine "Kennedy: His Life and Legacy," which was a 50th anniversary commemorative edition out last year and has also done freelance work for the Hamden Chronicle and Providence Journal Bulletin.